phoddie/node-red-mcu/readme.md

 1. Select JSON (not Export nodes)
 1. Select "Copy to Clipboard"

-> **Warning**: Experienced Node-RED users select "selected nodes" or "current flow" on the Export tab in Step 3 above.
+> **Warning**: Experienced Node-RED users may choose "selected nodes" or "current flow" on the Export tab in Step 3.
 Often this does work.
-However, in some cases it the flow fails to operate correctly because Node-RED will not export all required global confirmation nodes.
-For example, using "selected nodes" does not export MQTT Broker nodes used by the selected nodes and exporting "current flow" does not export the global dashboard configuration node required by UI nodes.
+However, in some cases the flow fails to operate correctly because Node-RED will not export all required global confirmation nodes.
+For example, "selected nodes" does not export MQTT Broker nodes required by MQTT In and MQTT Out nodes and exporting "current flow" does not export the global dashboard configuration node required by UI nodes.

 The JSON version of the flows is now on the clipboard.
 The second step is adding this JSON to the Moddable SDK project: